JustAuthMe/php-sdk/DOCUMENTATION.md

 # Troubleshooting

-If anything goes wrong, feel free to open an issue on this repo, we will be pleased to help you.
+If anything goes wrong, feel free to open an issue on [Github](https://github.com/justauthme/php-sdk), we will be pleased to help you.